marcio-marine-corps-soldier/artificial-intelligence/projects/audio-podcast/README.md

 - Capcut

-✨ How was it done?
+✨ How was it done:

 - Script generated via chatgpt